feenkcom/tffi-dev/README.md

 # tffi-dev

-Temporary repository while we get Pharo 8 working with Threaded FFI.
+tffi-dev contains the extensions to core Pharo to get Iceberg working with Threaded FFI.

-## Load in Pharo8 with headless vm
+## Using Gtoolkit with Threaded FFI

-The latest version may be retrieved with zeroconf:
+As of 13 December 2019 Gtoolkit loads Threaded FFI automatically, however it is initially disabled (since changing a library from using Squeak FFI to Threaded FFI requires the image be restarted).

+Ensure you have the current headless VM:

 ```
 curl get.pharo.org/64/80+vmHeadlessLatest | bash